Search

 • Identifying new areas of safety research.

 The data collected from this survey includes annual average employment, total hours worked, and injury and illness totals for the State of Arkansas.
 Demographic and case characteristic data are provided for work injury cases that involve one or more day away from work, job transfer, or restriction.
-For 2022, 2.5 work-related injuries and illnesses were reported for every 100 full-time workers in private industry in Arkansas, up from 2.4 in 2021.
-The national private sector incidence rate in 2022 was 2.7.
-For the public sector in Arkansas, there were 3.1 work-related injuries and illnesses reported for every 100 fulltime workers in 2022, compared to 3.3 in 2021.
+For 2023, 1.9 work-related injuries and illnesses were reported for every 100 full-time workers in private industry in Arkansas, down from 2.5 in 2022.
+The national private sector incidence rate in 2023 was 2.4.
+For the public sector in Arkansas, there were 3.1 work-related injuries and illnesses reported for every 100 fulltime workers in 2023, same as 2022.

 Year # Fatalities Year # Fatalities Year # Fatalities